 Build a Giant Catapult

-We used our giant catapult as a tennis ball launcher, but you could try water balloons or table tennis balls too.
+We used our giant catapult as a tennis ball launcher, but you could also try using water balloons or table tennis balls.

 Science Challenge Cards

-Brand new for 2018 are these amazing Science Challenge printable cards made for us by the wonderful Mrs Mactivity.
-Click the image to download.
+New for 2018 are these amazing Science Challenge printable cards, created for us by the wonderful Mrs Mactivity.

-If these aren’t quite what you’re looking for try one of our other fun science experiments for kids.
+If these aren't quite what you're looking for, try one of my other fun science experiments for kids.

 I love science these all look like so much fun I want to do some of them.
 Happy Summer, Kippi